Looking for Arawarra ...... an international research effort .... terminated

 2. People

-In the recent search for Arawarra, the following individuals and organisations have played a part, and continue to do so as of the writing of this blog.
+In the recent search for Arawarra, the following individuals and organisations have played a part, and continued to do so up until 24 March 2026 when the project was terminated by three Elders and Cultural Authorities of the Jerrinja Local Aboriginal Land Council.

-• Associate Professor Marlene Longbottom - Indigenous academic, member of Jerrinja community
+- Associate Professor Marlene Longbottom - James Cook University, Indigenous academic, member of Jerrinja community

-• Jacob Morris - Aboriginal teacher and performance artist
+- Jacob Morris - Shoalhaven Aboriginal teacher and performance artist

 --------------------